michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 #### Write-ahead log (WAL) shipping

-Uses the append-only log containing all sequnces of writes to build exact same data structures as on leader.
+Uses the append-only log containing all sequences of writes to build exact same data structures as on leader.

 Disadvantage is that you cannot use a different version of the db storage engine on leaders/followers, making rolling upgrades impossible.